By Gina Barrow, Last updated: June 15, 2022

 You no longer need to endure tedious steps to unlock your device, you simply need to get this software running and in just a few minutes, your iPad is totally unlocked.

 The Wipe Passcode feature is perfect to use when your iPad requires your passcode after restarting.
-Check out the steps below on how to use iOS Unlocker.
+Check out the steps below on how to use iPhone Unlocker.

 Step 1.
-Run iOS Unlocker on your computer
+Run iPhone Unlocker on your computer

 Step 2.
 Select Wipe Passcode from the menu and click Start